 If your tour is done with any type of essential gear, such as vehicles or bikes, make sure to show them off on the website.
 People want to feel safe and secure, and they want to see that you have a modern vehicle or equipment that will be reliable on the tour, not some old beat up bus that will break down or be unsafe.

-If you have the budget, try painting your gear, allowing it to become part of the centerpiece of the photo, not just an obligatory and boring photo of a car or bus.
+If you have the budget, try painting your gear, allowing it to become part of the centerpiece of the photo, not just a generic, obligatory photo of a car or bus.

 Here’s an example from our client and Rezdy’s Tiger Adventure Tours.